-- Demonstrate mastery of content, technological advances, and pedagogical expertise in the content and grade levels in which they teach - Establish a safe, inclusive, and respectful learning environment for a diverse population of students - Plan and deliver effective instruction, supported by appropriate technological applications, and create an environment that facilitates learning for all students - 4.
-Demonstrate high standards for professional conduct - Partner, collaborate, and engage with families and/or communities to develop relationships and build networks of support for student success - 6.
-Actively advocate for students, families, and schools to support equity and social justice - 7.
-Apply research to improve practice and student learning
+- Design and deliver dynamic instruction, enriched with relevant technology, to foster an engaging learning environment that caters to the diverse needs of all students, while emphasizing cultural responsiveness in every aspect of teaching. - 4.
+Uphold the highest standards of professional ethics. - Partner, collaborate, and engage with families and/or communities to develop relationships and build networks of support for student success. - Actively advocate for students, families, and schools to support equity and social justice. - Apply research-driven strategies to improve teaching methods and student learning outcomes, focusing on practices that promote equity in the classroom.